aposler/mult-snake/README.md

 situation the entire game is notified and ended.
 I have included a leaderboard for additional play options if desired, but I simply did not have the time to explicity code in an endless mode.
 Hopefully you enjoy the game!

-## Technical Achievements
-- **Tech Achievement 1**: Implementing a real time snake game
-- **Tech Achievement 2**: Properly implementing hit detection between multiple objects moving at the same time
-- **Tech Achievement 3**: Generating the winning snake with specific parameters to make it suitable for playing

-### Design/Evaluation Achievements
-- **Design Achievement 1**: I designed the tweaks to the game
-- **Design Achievement 1**: The website is easy to use and plenty functional